dragosargint/so_lecture_notes/data.md

 ```
 root@celeste-5:[sbrk_allocation]# ./sbrk_allocation
 The initial program break is: 0x0000000000405000
-Press anything to coninue
+Press ENTER to coninue

 Allocate 1024 bytes from System Memory using sbrk(1024)
 OLD program break is: 0x0000000000405000
 NEW program break is: 0x0000000000405400
-Press anything to coninue
+Press ENTER to coninue

 Allocate 2048 bytes from System Memory using sbrk(2048)
 OLD program break is: 0x0000000000405400
 NEW program break is: 0x0000000000405c00
-Press anything to coninue
+Press ENTER to coninue
 ```
 ```
 root@celeste-5:[sbrk_allocation]# pmap $(pgrep sbrk_allocation) | cat -n